When the Scorpions Celebrated Their ’80s Peak With ‘World Wide Live’

 On most every occasion, in fact almost by definition, live albums are recorded to both document and celebrate a band's success.
-This was doubly so for German hard rockers, Scorpions, when they captured what, in retrospect, proved to be the very peak of their global stardom with the aptly named World Wide Live, which was released on June 20, 1985.
+This was doubly so for the Scorpions when they captured what, in retrospect, proved to be the very peak of their global stardom with the aptly named World Wide Live, which was released on June 20, 1985.

 After all, nearly 20 years had already elapsed since rhythm guitarist Rudolf Schenker first began playing in teenage bands, beginning what would prove to be an arduous climb, filled with the challenges and setbacks faced by most any band seeking greatness, and none greater than losing his mercurial baby brother, Michael, to Britain's UFO.

-The latter, in particular, would truly push them over the top, and set them on a frankly colossal, year-long headlining world tour comprised of nearly 170 shows.
+The latter, in particular, truly pushed them over the top, setting the Scorpions them on a frankly colossal, year-long headlining world tour comprised of nearly 170 shows.
 Needless to say, a tour of this magnitude was simply begging for a live album, and all of four vinyl sides were needed to capture the full scope and power of the German quintet as they raced around the globe at top speed as the ultimate hard rock machine.

 As such, World Wide Live, when it arrived, was fairly bursting at the seams with highlights from the band's aforementioned, most recent four studio albums, including major hits like "Make It Real," "Big City Nights", "Loving You Sunday Morning," "Rock You Like a Hurricane," "No One Like You," and the mega-ballad "Still Loving You."